Waariss/Temple-Trip/README.md

 ## Contact

-If you have any questions, feel free to contact me at `your-email@example.com`.
+If you have any questions, feel free to contact me at `waris.dam@student.mahidol.ac.th`.

 Thank you for your interest in our Dart Flutter Project!